 Both points are valid, but are of secondary importance to me.

 On the first point, the number of uncertain occurrences is extremely low.
 Too few, in my opinion, not to just note them.
 You might ask, do the original languages capitalize these pronouns?
 Actually, all letters are capitalized in the originals, there are no spaces between words and no punctuation: ALLTHEWORDSJUSTRUNTOGETHER.
 So, this is a matter of the reader’s personal preference.

 I’ve had the opportunity to read the CSB a fair amount since my first post.
 It’s a very good translation.
 I’m not opposed to it.
 I encourage you to get it.

 As far as the HCSB study Bible is concerned, I have not been overly impressed with it.
-The cross references are okay to good, as are the study notes.
-The quality of the study notes varies from book to book.
+The cross references are usually good, but sometimes missing.
+Likewise, the study notes are good, but sometimes provides detailed background information while sacrificing information that would be helpful to the immediate passage, and the quality of the study notes varies from book to book.
 I haven’t seen a CSB study Bible yet.
 Hopefully it will be better than the HCSB study Bible.
 The most highly rated study Bible right now appears to be the latest NIV study Bible.
-In fact, I bought my wife one when it came out.
+In fact, I bought one for my wife when it came out.
 She loves it.
 The translation’s gender renderings, however, is an issue for her too.

 For now, I will continue to use the HCSB as the primary translation in my personal devotions; at least until the NAS update comes out next year.
 By that time I’ll be about due for a translation change anyway.
 Frankly, I expect the NAS update to be close to the smother reading CSB, except for the capitalization of the personal pronouns of God and the gender rendering, but they may change either or both of those too.